sof202/SLURM_commands_plus/README.md

 How often do you find yourself using `sacct` over and over and over and over and over again whilst waiting for a job to exit the pending/running stage?

-Have you ever been lazy enough to write zero log messages into your log/error files and so the only way you know a script is done is by running `sacct` or checking your emails every 5 seconds?
+Have you ever been *so lazy* that your scripts don't write a single log message into your log/error files and so the only way you know a script is done is by running `sacct` or checking your emails every 5 seconds?

 Well now you don't have to, with `bacct`.
 This script will automatically update the output of sacct every 10 seconds for 10 iterations by default.
 You